Updated on December 20th, 2021 // by Katie Griffin

-There are some increased risks in carrying twins, the biggest risk being premature delivery.
+There are some increased risks in carrying twins, the biggest risk being preterm delivery.
 Throughout your pregnancy, your provider may monitor you more closely than if you were carrying one baby.
 You may even need to choose a different provider than you had initially planned.
 Depending on your risk factors and provider’s comfort level, you may need to change from a midwife to an obstetrician.
-Or, you might change from an obstetrician to a perinatologist–an obstetrician who specializes in higher risk pregnancies.
-You may be advised to gain more than the normal recommended amount of weight; the amount will vary based on factors like your pre-pregnancy weight.
+Or, you might change from an obstetrician to a perinatologist–an obstetrician who specializes in higher-risk pregnancies.
+You will likely be advised to gain more weight than the normal recommended amount; the amount will vary based on factors like your pre-pregnancy weight.
 You will likely also need more rest as your body is working hard to grow two little ones.

 Also, you will need to plan extra recovery time.
 It is absolutely possible to deliver twins vaginally, but the chance of needing a cesarean delivery is higher with twins, as their presentation (the way they’re situated in your uterus) may prohibit vaginal delivery.

 Finally, you will likely want to take advantage of any help you can get after delivery.
 This can include your partner’s parental leave, a friend or relative coming to stay with you for a while, and help with meals or housework, etc. Two babies mean that you’ll get even less rest than other new moms, and planning ahead to have support can help tremendously with the transition.
 (1, 2)

 Make sure to check in next week to learn what’s happening with you and baby in week 9 of your pregnancy!